 - Head and neck injuries

-In order to stay as safe as possible on the road and avoid motorcycle accidents, you should consider the following:
+To stay as safe as possible on the road and avoid motorcycle accidents, you should consider the following:

 - Remain alert and vigilant – Motorcyclists should always be on the lookout for potential hazards on the road.
 This can include distracted or reckless car drivers who may drift into your lane without warning or swerve in and out of traffic.